LikhithaJavvaji27/House-Price-Prediction/README.md

 In this project a user can give his house dimensions like year_built, sqft_living, bathrooms, bedrooms, floors etc and they can predict the price of a house.
 We checked the accuracy and predicted the price of a house by using above mentioned models.
 Got the best accuracy for Random Forest Regression.

+1. For this project we have used the language Python.
+2. To run the code we have used Jupyter Notebook which is a web-based interactive computational environment

-Execution Steps:
+Compile and Execution Steps:
 1. First need to download the dataset HousePricePrediction.csv
-2. In the Jupyter notebook open the code file and can check the results of our project.
+2. In the Jupyter Notebook open the code file and can check the results of our project.